maarten-pennings/ElektroClub2022/README.md

 The schematics is based on one from [buildcircuit](https://www.buildcircuit.com/diy-kit-8-happy-birthday-led-flashing-diy-kit-using-cd4060-and-music-chip/).
 We have 5 groups of LEDs, not three.
 And we added some capacitors.

-We were initially puzzled by the diodes, we now believe they form a "wired OR", resetting the CD4060 when all three (five) transistor basis are hi
+We were initially puzzled by the diodes, we now believe they form a "wired OR", resetting the CD4060 when all three (five) transistor basis are high.
-- when the CD4060 reaches 0b...111 (0b...11111).
+This is when the CD4060 reaches 0b...111 (0b...11111).
 In that situation all LEDs are off.

 In other words at the same moment all LEDs are switched off, the CD4060 is reset and outputs 0b...0000 and all LEDs are on.

 The final [schematic](schematic.pdf).